openid/sharedsignals/openid-caep-event-types-1_0.md

 ### Attributes {#credential-change-attributes}

 `event_timestamp`
-: REQUIRED, JSON number: the time at which the claims change occured.
+: REQUIRED, JSON number: the time at which the credential change occured.
 Its value is a JSON number representing the number of seconds from 1970-01-01T0:0:0Z as measured in UTC until the date/time.
 This value must be less than or equal to the "iat" claim in the parent Security Event Token (SET).

-`current_level`
-: REQUIRED, JSON string: the current NIST Authenticator Assurance Level (AAL) as defined in [@SP800-63R3]

-  Options:

-  * nist-aal1
-  * nist-aal2
-  * nist-aal3

-`previous_level`
-: REQUIRED, JSON string: the previous NIST Authenticator Assurance Level (AAL) as defined in [@SP800-63R3]

-  Options:

-  * nist-aal1
-  * nist-aal2
-  * nist-aal3

-`change_direction`
-: REQUIRED, JSON string: the Authenticator Assurance Level increased or decreased

-  Options:
-  * increase
-  * decrease

 `credential_type`
-: OPTIONAL, JSON string: potential options:
+: REQUIRED, JSON string: potential options:
   * password
   * pin
   * x509